2005 conclave: First ballot

-At 20:05 local time, a thin white plume of smoke seemed for a moment to indicate the election was already over, and the 40,000 people who had spent the afternoon watching the ceremonies on large screens in St. Peter's Square broke into applause and song.
+At 20:05 CEST, a thin white plume of smoke seemed for a moment to indicate the election was already over, and the 40,000 people who had spent the afternoon watching the ceremonies on large screens in St. Peter's Square broke into applause and song.
 But the smoke quickly grew stronger and clearly dark.
 The crowd quieted and cleared in a matter of minutes.

-Conclave day two
+Day two

+Second ballot

 The two ballots on the morning of the second day failed to result in an election.
 The results of the second ballot, according to the anonymous cardinal's diary, were: